shaananc/unimelb-teaching-tools/README.md

 Most scripts require config.ini which can be placed either in your current working directory, or in the script directory.
 A sample is provided with the various options for scripts included.
 Hopefully you'll get a clear error message if you run a script and a required option is not set.

+A few scripts require you to add a rubric, a sample of which is included.
+These need Canvas Question IDs, that you can pull by exporting a quiz from Canvas' web interface and viewing the resulting CSV.

 | Folder      | Description |
 | ----------- | ----------- |